Alex Younger: Human rights

 In an October 2020 interview with Angelina Jolie in Time magazine, Younger voiced fears that the international consensus on human rights norms had broken down.
-It was now up to like-minded liberal democracies to create consequences for the worst violators.
 Separately, he acknowledged that Afghanistan's future had to be determined by politics but warned that the country had changed and that the Taliban should understand that Afghans, particularly women, would have no tolerance for a reversion to the way things were.

 Academic freedom

-In December 2018 Younger gave a rare speech at the University of St Andrews, making emphasis of the need for fourth-generation espionage and fusing human skills with technical innovation.
-This was the second public speech in the four years since his appointment as chief of the MI6.
+In December 2018 Younger gave a rare speech at the University of St Andrews, emphasising the need for fourth-generation espionage and fusing human skills with technical innovation.
+This was his second public speech in the four years since his appointment as chief of MI6.
 During the speech Younger addressed the case of Matthew Hedges, a British university student who was arrested in the UAE.
-Younger said he was perplexed by what has happened and that there were some frank conversations ahead between Britain and the UAE.
+Younger said he was "perplexed" by what has happened and that there were some "frank conversations ahead" between Britain and the UAE.
 Hedges was later pardoned by UAE President Khalifa bin Zayed Al Nahyan and reunited with his wife in the UK.

 Counter terrorism

 On 16 February 2019, when interviewed by the British press, Younger was asked about the wives of British ISIS fighters stuck in Syria after the fall of the caliphate.
 He acknowledged their plight, but warned that such people would have acquired skills and connections that made them dangerous to the public.
 Home Secretary Sajid Javid later chose to strip Shamima Begum, who had married an ISIS fighter, of her British citizenship.
 The decision was confirmed in the case of Begum v Home Secretary.

-In September 2020, speaking to the Financial Times, Younger was asked if the UK had wrongly prioritised counter terrorism at the expense of coverage of Russia and China.
+In September 2020, while speaking to the Financial Times, Younger was asked if the UK had wrongly prioritised counter terrorism at the expense of coverage of Russia and the PRC.
 Younger said that he supported the government's very low tolerance for instability driven by terrorism because it was such a gross violation of social norms.
-He described the recent destruction of the ISIS caliphate in Syria as a "High Point", but he warned that terrorism had now become more autonomous and spontaneous, and remained lethal.
+He described the recent destruction of the ISIS caliphate in Syria as a "high point", but warned that terrorism had now become more autonomous and spontaneous, and remained lethal.

 UK politics

-In a July 2024 interview with ITV News, Younger claimed that Britain had become 'irrelevant' since Brexit.
+In a July 2024 interview with ITV News, Younger said Britain had become "irrelevant" since Brexit.

-Personal life
+Personal life and death

 Younger married Sarah Hopkins, daughter of architects Michael and Patty Hopkins, in Borgo a Mozzano, Tuscany, in 1993.
-On 30 March 2019, Younger's son, Sam, was killed in a motoring accident in Stirlingshire.
+They had three children, a daughter and two sons.
+On 30 March 2019, Younger's middle child, Sam, was killed in a motoring accident in Stirlingshire.

+Younger died from pancreatic cancer on 2 June 2026, aged 62.
+He had been diagnosed with cancer the previous year.